christoph-v/spark/3rd-party-input/SrrTrains-v0.01/HobbyReports/hr000-readme.txt

    This hobby report will be a feature of the "LAN Party #3", the current content is NOT UP TO DATE.
-   Current version is 3.0, it will be updated shortly before LAN Party #3, the new version will be 4.x.y
+   Current version is 3.0, it will be updated shortly before LAN Party #3, the new version will be 4.3.x or 4.4.x

 Hobby Report 004 - Kinds of Objects
 -----------------------------------